Spectrum graph coloring and applications to WiFi channel assignment: Experimental results for random graphs

-In addition, for our two problems we have also tested a generic nonlinear optimizer based in Harmony Search, a music-inspired, evolutionary optimization algorithm \cite{gkl-ALHSO-01} that makes use of Augmented Lagrangian Multipliers to handle constraints~\cite{ALHSO-pyopt}.
-For the TSC problem, we have used the \textit{sum} of the interferences per vertex as the objective function, since our experiments proved that ALHSO performed significantly worse when using the maximum interference per vertex.
-This is due to the fact that ALHSO works better when optimizing a function with smooth gradients, and this is better achieved using the sum rather than using the maximum.
-For the CSC problem, we have used the same ALHSO optimizer as for TSC in an iterative manner, progressively increasing the number of colors $k$ from one to $|V|$, until we get a solution whose maximum interference per vertex is below the threshold~$t$.
+For comparison with our heuristics, we have tested a generic nonlinear optimizer based in Particle Swarm Optimization (PSO)~\cite{Zhang15}.
+For the TSC problem, we have used the \textit{sum} of the interferences per vertex as the objective function, since our experiments proved that PSO performed significantly worse when using the maximum interference per vertex.
+For the CSC problem, we have used the same PSO optimizer as for TSC in an iterative manner, progressively increasing the number of colors $k$ from one to $|V|$, until we get a solution whose maximum interference per vertex is below the threshold~$t$.

 Moreover, as a baseline reference, we have evaluated a \textit{random} coloring approach, which simply selects the color for each vertex from a uniform distribution on the color set.
-As in the case of ALHSO, for the CSC problem this reference has been run in an iterative manner with an increasing number of colors $k$ until a valid solution has been found.
+As in the case of PSO, for the CSC problem this reference has been run in an iterative manner with an increasing number of colors $k$ until a valid solution has been found.